 \section{Abstract}

-The application of the theory of open quantum systems in biological processes such as photosynthetic complexes, has recently received renewed attention.
-In this paper, a quantum algorithm is presented for simulation of arbitrary Markovian dynamics of the FMO complex exist in photosynthesis using a 'universal set ' of one-parameter semigroup of generators.
-We investigate the detailed constitution of each generator that obtain from spectral decomposition of the Gorini-Kossakowski-Sudarshan (GKS) matrix by using of linear combination and unitary conjugation.
-Also, we design a quantum circuit for implementing of these generators.
+The application of open quantum systems in biological processes such as photosynthetic complexes has recently received renewed attention.
+In this paper, we introduce a quantum algorithm for simulation of Markovian dynamics of the Fenna-Matthew-Olson (FMO) complex that exists in photosynthesis using a ``universal set'' of a one-parameter semigroup of generators.
+We investigate the details of each generator that has been obtained from spectral decomposition of the Gorini-Kossakowski-Sudarshan (GKS) matrix by using linear combination and unitary conjugation.
+Also, we present a simple quantum circuit for the implementation of these generators.